 A high quality computing curriculum aims to prepare pupils to participate in a rapidly changing world in which work and other activities are increasingly transformed by access to varied and developing technology.
 We recognise that computing is an important tool in both the society we live in and in the process of teaching and learning.
 Pupils use different tools to find, explore, analyse, exchange and present information responsibly and creatively.
-Children will learn how to employ computing to enable rapid access to ideas and experiences from a wide range of sources.
+They learn how to employ computing to enable rapid access to ideas and experiences from a wide range of sources.

-Our vision is for all staff and learners in our school to become confident users of computing so that they can develop the skills, knowledge and understanding which enables them to use the appropriate resources effectively as powerful tools for teaching and learning.
-Children will use a wide range of technology resources such as beebots and crumbles to show this.
+Our vision is for all staff and learners in our school to become confident users of computing so that they can develop the skills, knowledge and understanding which enables them to use the appropriate resources effectively as powerful tools for teaching and learning, for example beebots, iPad, tablets etc.